 Policy advice and technical assistance.
-This was one of UNICEF's most frequently used and mostresourced core roles, making up 22% of its activities and 25% of its funds.
+This was one of the most frequent areas of intervention, making up 22% of its activities and 25% of its funds.
 Custom-tailored policy advice and technical assistance provided to national and sub-national governments primarily supported the development of skilled and motivated staff, the development of conducive laws, policies, standards and social norms, and improved management and service organization.
 Almost all respondents from the evaluated countries underscored the timeliness and high quality of UNICEF policy advice and technical assistance.
-This core role was essential for ensuring that the MNCH service models promoted by UNICEF were institutionalized and sustainable, by establishing relevant institutions and mechanisms and creating conducive legislative and policy frameworks.
+This was essential for ensuring that the MNCH service models promoted by UNICEF were institutionalized and sustainable, by establishing relevant institutions and mechanisms and creating conducive legislative and policy frameworks.

 Modelling.
-Modelling was the most frequent and resourced core role during the initial phase of the evaluation period.
+Modelling, or demonstrating good practice, was the most frequent and resourced type of intervention undertaken by UNICEF during the initial phase of the evaluation period.
 UNICEF allocated up to 45% of total funding in the first four to five years of the evaluation period to this core role.
 Modelling was used to demonstrate the effectiveness of internationally recognized approaches for organizing and delivery MNCH services.
 The resulting evidence was used to facilitate national dialogue and provide custom-tailored policy advice for required changes in legislation, policies, standards and national budgets.
-Over the evaluation period, modelling received 13% of total UNICEF allocations, which were mainly spent on essential drugs and technologies, training human resources and organizing services in pilot sites.
+Over the evaluation period, modelling received 13% of total UNICEF allocations, which were mainly spent on essential drugs and technologies, training human resources and organizing services in demonstration sites.

-Monitoring and evaluation.
-M&E was among UNICEF's most frequently used core roles (455 out of 1988 UNICEF-supported activities), yet with a relatively modest funding allocation (12%).
-UNICEF closely monitored programme implementation using different tools and approaches, including 156 research studies, surveys and mid-term and final evaluations of its programmes/projects.
-These provided data to inform course corrections during implementation, as well as programme design during the same--or for the next--CPAP period.
-UNICEF showed remarkable performance in adopting 9 out of every 10 of the 140 recommendations produced by its monitoring and evaluation efforts.
+Child Rights Monitoring and Evaluation.
 According to key informants, UNICEF was instrumental in building local capacities in all the countries evaluated for implementing MICS and DHS studies, institutionalising the development statistics tool "DevInfo" in state statistical offices, and in building local technical capacity to implement situation analysis, programme-specific evaluations and studies.
-However, the health system performance and health system strengthening assessment frameworks and toolkits that were used in a number of CEE/CIS countries over the past decade were not consistently applied and/or institutionalised in any of the countries evaluated, to generate the information necessary to monitor health system level changes methodically.
-Furthermore, while MICS and DHS surveys were successfully institutionalised in the countries evaluated, and are currently conducted with the active participation of the national statistical agencies, the limitations of MICS (sample sizes and as a result, the number of cases captured) did not allow for statistically sound comparisons between countries or over time, for most of the indictors.
-This would have established true inter-country variations and changes over the evaluation period.
-Furthermore, in its current design MICS loses its value-added for a country for a lack of standardized analystical modules that allow comparisons across MICS waves without significant investment.
+However, the health system performance monitoring frameworks and toolkits that were used in a number of CEE/CIS countries over the past decade were not consistently applied and/or institutionalised in any of the countries evaluated, to generate the information necessary to monitor health system level changes methodically.
+Furthermore, while MICS and DHS surveys were successfully institutionalised in the countries evaluated, and are currently conducted with the active participation of the national statistical agencies, the utility of MICS is limited as the curent tools1 do not allow for statistically sound comparisons between countries or over time unless significnat additional investments are made for data transformation and indicator generation.
+Therefore, in its current design MICS loses its value-added for a country for a lack of standardized analytical modules that allow comparisons across MICS waves, beyond simple cross tabulations, without significant investment.

-At the same time, UNICEF rarely monitored the status of a health system or community level change that it helped to achieve, and discontinued its support afterwards.
-As a result, the absence of consistent and routine system-level data constrained the ET's efforts to explore the precise scale of the changes and how sustainable the achieved system- or community- level changes were, over time.
-These aspects are important to monitor, as the ET discovered cases when some of the beneficial system- or community- level achievements were rolled back due to a changed economic, social or political environment and/or to lost ownership (decreased health spending, enabling legislation abolished), or to a fact that lack of uptake of an intervention was not continued after funding dried up from UNICEF and/or from other development partners.
-Declining population knowledge abouton the danger signs of pneumonia, and the increasingrising anti-immunisation sentiment that, which resulted in slightly declining immunisation coverage rates duringover the evaluation period, may represent cases of such "unsustainable" change.
+At the same time, UNICEF rarely monitored the status of a health system or community level change that it helped to achieve when it discontinued its support.
+As a result, the absence of consistent and routine system-level data constrained the ET's efforts to explore the precise scale of the changes and how sustainable achieved system- or community-level changes were, over time.
+Ex-post results are important to monitor, as the ET discovered cases when some of the beneficial system- or community-level achievements were rolled back due to a changed economic, social or political environment and/or to lost ownership (decreased health spending, enabling legislation abolished), or to a to the fact that an intervention was not continued after funding dried up from UNICEF and/or from other development partners.
+Declining population knowledge about the danger signs of pneumonia, and the increasing anti-immunisation sentiment that resulted in slightly declining immunisation coverage rates during the evaluation period, may represent cases of such "unsustained" change.